simonmichael/hledger/hledger/hledger.m4.md

 ## Box-drawing

-In terminal (text) output, to minimise the risk of display problems for new users, table borders are drawn using only ascii characters.
+In terminal (text) output, to minimise the risk of display problems, table borders are drawn using only ascii characters by default.

-Add `--pretty` or `--pretty=yes` to draw tables with prettier unicode box-drawing characters.
+To see tables with prettier unicode box-drawing characters, add the `--pretty` flag.
-In pretty mode, tables will also have outer borders and inter-column borders.
+This will also show outer borders and inter-column borders.

 ## Paging